mabrobotics/MD80-x-CANdle-Documentation/intro.md

 ## PDS - Power Distribution System

 PDS is a highly modular power management system, that aims to provide everything that a mobile robot needs.
-It allows for safe and reliable power distribution with diagnostics, and can be easly accessed via CANFD bus and CANdle.
+It allows for safe and reliable power distribution with diagnostics, and can be easily accessed via CANFD bus and CANdle.

 ```{image} images/pds.jpg